image190

 Black Diamond Park began with a need to clean up a piece of property on a steep hillside that abuts the main highway through Diamondville.

 The Town of Diamondville purchased the property to facilitate the clean-up.
 A talented member of the town maintenance, street, and parks department, Leonard Winegar, came up with an idea to clean it up and then landscape it.
-His concept was to place the town logo, a big diamond, on the top, and then rock the slope to beautify the area.
+His concept was to place the Town logo, a big diamond, on the top, and then rock the slope to beautify the area.
 Tragically, he died shortly after his design was approved.

 It took over eleven years to reach completion.
 Unable to start the project due to lack of money and help, the mayor who bought into the idea submitted a grant application to the Wyoming Highway Department for the landscaping, which was approved.